 The BIDMC-Botswana Program is based at Scottish Livingstone Hospital (SLH), a large district hospital in Botswana located an hour from the capital city" of Gaborone.
 Boston-based physicians affiliated with the Botswana-Harvard Partnership have been doing research on HIV and providing clinical care at SLH for years.
-BIDMC's involvement has recently grown dramatically, and we're proud to report that we now have a full-time clinical preceptor, Dr. Dagan Coppock, at the site.
-Recent visitors to SLH include the Chair of the Department of Medicine, Dr. Mark Zeidel, ten Medicine residents and two attendings, and residents and attendings from the Departments of Anesthesia, Obstetrics & Gynecology and Radiology.
+BIDMC is proud to have a full-time clinical preceptor, Dr. Tomer Barak, at the site.
+Recent visitors to SLH include the Chair of the Department of Medicine, Dr. Mark Zeidel, residents and attendings from Medicine and other BIDMC departments, and residents from other medical centers.

 The Resident Experience

 Visiting residents from BIDMC and other institutions work at SLH for four to six weeks.
 They primarily deliver inpatient care on a general medical service.
 Although many inpatients have HIV-related disorders, residents are exposed to a wide range of inpatient conditions.
-Residents round with SLH medical officers, nurses, and Dr. Coppock, the BIDMC-affiliated on-site internist.
+Residents round with SLH medical officers, nurses, and Dr. Barak, the BIDMC-affiliated on-site internist.
 Residents also participate in outpatient HIV care delivery in a clinic that is part of the National Antiretroviral Treatment Program.
 In addition, they prepare teaching sessions for and participate in learning sessions from SLH medical staff of all levels.
 Residents are expected to work with local hospital staff on quality improvement programs to benefit SLH.
 Read more about this clinical elective and about residents' experiences in the BIDMC-Botswana Program.

 Scottish Livingstone Hospital